microsoft/nni/docs/en_US/Compressor/Overview.md

         },
 }
 ```
-when the key is int type, all quantization types share same bits length. eg.
+when the value is int type, all quantization types share same bits length. eg.
 ```
 {
     quant_bits: 8, # weight or output quantization are all 8 bits